De La Salle Green Archers and Lady Archers: Juniors division

-The junior teams representing La Salle have won 120 high school championships including 10 NCAA General Championship titles.
-The first two General Championships were won by DLSC High School and the other eight were won by La Salle Green Hills (LSGH).
-During their membership stint in the NCAA, La Salle's juniors team was represented first by DLSC High School from 1924 to 1968, followed by La Salle Green Hills from 1969 up to 1981 when La Salle withdrew from the league.
-Presently in the UAAP, La Salle is represented by De La Salle Zobel (DLSZ) ever since it was admitted into the league in 1986.
+The junior teams representing La Salle have won 120 high school championships, including 10 NCAA General Championship titles.
+DLSC High School won the first two General Championships, and the other eight were won by La Salle Green Hills (LSGH).
+During their membership stint in the NCAA, La Salle's juniors team was represented first by DLSC High School from 1924 to 1968, followed by La Salle Green Hills from 1969 to 1981, when La Salle withdrew from the league.
+Presently in the UAAP, La Salle is represented by De La Salle Santiago Zobel School (DLSZ) ever since it was admitted into the league in 1986.